markusressel/KodeHighlighter/README.md

 Currently there is no auto detection for the language used in a text.

-### Integrated syntax highlighters
+### Integrated language rule books

-This library includes a small set of highlighters for you to use right away without spending time to think about the right code highlighting.
+This library includes rule books for a small set of languages for you to use right away, without spending time to think about finding the right tokens and color schemes:
-Here you can find a list of those items:

 * java
 * json